-When menu planning, reach out to farmers or urban garden groups in your area to get locally resourced produce for your meals.
+When menu planning, reach out to farmers or urban garden groups in your area to get locally sourced produce for your meals.
 You can even work with them to build at-home kits for students that allow them to try new foods on their own time.
 Plus, partnering with local farmers and organizations may help bridge the gap in the case of any national supply chain shortages that may arise.

 There are so many holidays that center around food.
 I mean, there’s an entire day devoted to DONUTS!
 Weave special items into your meals when menu planning to highlight these oddball holidays.
 Also, go beyond the basic fall and winter holiday meals.
 Instead, add diversity by highlighting food that’s served during other fall and winter holidays, like Kwanza or Ukrainian New Year.